 Resources for Healing

-Dr. Goldner is so passionate about making sure that everyone has access to healing resources that in addition to her book Goodbye Lupus, and her four- and six-week online rapid recovery programs, she also offers a FREE online course focusing on learning the six steps to reverse autoimmune disease with supermarket foods.
+Dr. Goldner is so passionate about making sure that everyone has access to healing resources that in addition to her books Goodbye Autoimmune Disease (affiliate link) and Goodbye Lupus (affiliate link), she also offers free 6 Steps to Reversing Disease with Supermarket Food online classes.
 In addition, Dr. Goldner’s husband Thomas Tadlock, M.S. started smoothieshred.com, which offers FREE smoothie recipes, workouts, group support and mentoring.
 If you don’t want to give any personal information, you can still access the smoothie recipes without signing in.